Continuation Newton methods with deflation techniques for global optimization problems: Introduction

-Since the implementations of multi-start methods are simple and successful for many real-world problems, many commercial global solvers are based on these methods such as GlobalSearch.m of the MATLAB R2020a environment \cite{MATLAB,ULPG2007}.
-However, for the multi-start method, a starting point could easily lie in the basin of attraction of a previously found local minimum point \cite{RS2013}.
-Hence, the algorithm might find the same local minimum even if the searches are initiated from points those are far apart.
+Since the implementation of the multi-start method is simple and successful for many real-world problems such as the design of hybrid electric vehicles \cite{GM2007}, molecular conformal optimization problems \cite{AS1998,ACMX1992,LM2004} and acoustic problems \cite{MHZHM2007}, many commercial global solvers are based on the multi-start method such as GlobalSearch.m of MATLAB R2021b \cite{MATLAB}.
+However, for the multi-start method, a random starting point could easily lie in the basin of attraction of a previously found local minimum point \cite{RS2013}.
+Hence, the multi-start method may find the same local minimum even if those searches are initiated from points that are far apart.
+The other multi-start method based on the deterministic procedure may have too many search branches (the number of search regions is $2^{n\times l}$ at the $l$-th level iteration, where $n$ is the dimension of the problem) \cite{CM2015,HN1999,Neumaier2000}.
+Hence, the computational complexity is very high when the dimension of the problem is large for the deterministic multi-start method.

 2mm